igvteam/igv-docs/igv-docs/docs/igv.js/BrowserAPI.md

 https://myhost/mypage?sessionURL=blob:<compressed sessionstring>
 ```

+!!! tip " "
-Note to reinstate the session ```queryParametersSupported``` must be set to true in the igv.js configuration.
+    To reinstate the session ```queryParametersSupported``` must be set to true in the igv.js configuration.

 ## toSVG ##